 Teachers and staff should be familiar with the district's policies and procedures for attendance accounting.
+These procedures require minor students to have parental con-sent before they are allowed to leave campus.
+When absent from school, the student upon returning to school, must bring a note from a parent/guardian or health care professional.
 These requirements are addressed in campus training and in the student handbook.
 Contact the campus principal for additional information.